markdoha/E-commerce-backend/README.md

 # E-commerce backend (in progress)
-hi this is an E-commerce backend application built with node js ( Typescript soon )express
+hi this is an E-commerce backend application built with node js express

 ## for running the app on local your localhost